CEsarABC/Wproject/README.md

 - the challenge came first creating the array of objects in which loops and methods had to work perfectly to create my array of objects.

-- the second challenge was to use this array of objects on the DC and D3 frameworks in which I decided to omit the parsing of a json file and work directly with the new objects array.
+- the second challenge was to use this array of objects on the DC and D3 modules in which I decided to omit the parsing of a json file and work directly with the new objects array.

 - the main Js file is  https://github.com/CEsarABC/Wproject/blob/master/cleanGraphs.js

-- once all graphics scripts were working properly the visual design of the page started by using adobe illustrator to create a simple but organised design, bootstrap elements and media queries were used to maintain the look of the page in different formats.
+- once all graphics scripts were working properly the visual design of the page started by using adobe illustrator to create a simple but organised Mockup, bootstrap elements and media queries were used to maintain the look of the page in different formats.

 - the media queries were set base on the DC and D3 modules. set to a minimum resolution of 992px in order to keep the content and graphs stable. tested in tablets and phones.